Useful information for patients and interested parties

 3. Dealing with persistent exhaustion

 Many COVID long haulers report tiredness and physical and mental exhaustion, which frequently recurs or continues.
 In any case, long haulers should first talk to their doctor as these symptoms are not of just ordinary exhaustion.
+A so-called “stress intolerance” also occurs in some COVID long haulers.
+Their symptoms can already aggravate after mild physical or mental exertion.
+Pacing has proved to be successful in stress intolerance.
+Pacing is a strategy to properly handle your own strengths.

 In addition, it is important to regularly make room for breaks and recovery.
 A diary or notebook can help in maintaining an overview.

 The most important thing is to listen to your body and to look after yourself with care.
 You have to treat yourself like a person, who is close to your heart.
 People are often much harder on themselves than on those, who are the closest to them.
 Your own health should be your first priority.
+You can find out more about how to manage your own strength appropriately under ‘What is pacing?’.

 4. Dealing with cough and voice disorders